Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/outlining/outlining-general.md

 An outlining manager, represented by the [IOutliningManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager) interface, maintains the outlining node hierarchy for a particular document.
 It can be retrieved via the [IEditorDocument](xref:ActiproSoftware.Text.IEditorDocument).[OutliningManager](xref:ActiproSoftware.Text.IEditorDocument.OutliningManager) property.

 The outlining manager tracks outlining data based on its [ActiveMode](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager.ActiveMode) property.
 When automatic outlining mode is active, the manager coordinates with an [outlining source](outlining-sources.md) provided by the current language to determine how to update the outlining node hierarchy when text changes occur.
 These sorts of updates are generally syntax-driven based on the code in the editor.
-When manual outlining mode is active, the end user typically indicates which outlining nodes are present by making a text selections and choosing to create outlining nodes from them.
+When manual outlining mode is active, the end user typically indicates which outlining nodes are present by making a text selection and choosing to create outlining nodes from them.

 ### Getting Started with Automatic Outlining